394 Battery Equivalents and Replacements: LR936, SR936, SR936W, SR936SW, AG9, SG9, LR45, SR45 Batteries

 394/LR936/SR936 Batteries Features and Specifications

-394/LR936/SR936 are button/coin cell featuring physical dimensions of 9.5 x 3.6 mm (0.3740 x 0.1417 inches) and they come in two chemistries: alkaline and silver-oxide.
+394/LR936/SR936 are button/coin cells featuring physical dimensions of 9.5 x 3.6 mm (0.3740 x 0.1417 inches), and they come in two chemistries: alkaline and silver-oxide.

-Alkaline 9.5 x 3.6 mm batteries feature nominal voltage of 1.5 volts, cut-off voltage of ~0.9 volts, and nominal capacity around 45-50 mAh.
+Alkaline 9.5 x 3.6 mm batteries feature a nominal voltage of 1.5 volts, a cut-off voltage of ~0.9 volts, and a nominal capacity of around 45-50 mAh.

 Nominal capacity depends on the drain current, battery temperature, battery age, and similar.

-Alkaline 9.5 x 3.6 mm batteries are commonly labeled as LR45, LR936, AG9, but some manufacturers often add their custom labels.
+Alkaline 9.5 x 3.6 mm batteries are commonly labeled as LR45, LR936, and AG9, but some manufacturers often add their custom labels.

 LR936 batteries usually feature a shelf life of 2-3 years.
 Also, during discharge, their output voltage drops over time.